huyhoang8398/blog/content/posts/neovim/index.md

 end
 vim.opt.rtp:prepend(lazypath)
 ```
-Next step is to add lazy.nvim below the code added in the prior step in `init.lua`:
+Next step is to add lazy.nvim below the code added in the prior step in `lazy.lua`:

 ```vim
 require("lazy").setup(plugins, opts)